 |

-⭐ LAKE VIEWS Villa Santa Catarina Terraced rooms facing the lake in Santa Catarina Palopó, calm water and good light this time of year.
+⭐ LAKE VIEWS Villa Santa Catarina Terraced rooms facing the lake in Santa Catarina Palopó, with green hills, clearer November mornings, and easy access to Panajachel.
 Read my full review. |

-⭐ DESTINATION STAY Casa Palopó A quieter, design-forward option above the lake, good for travelers who want some distance from the kite festival crowds. |
+⭐ DESTINATION STAY Casa Palopó A quieter, design-forward option above the lake, good for travelers who want beautiful views and some distance from the busier lake towns. |

 Where to Stay in Petén, Near Tikal